Description of, and background on, the Sacramento Historic Rose Garden which is located within the Old City Cemetery.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-Rescued by rose-lovers, the “found” roses that have not been identified are called “study” roses and are tagged with the year and location where they were found.
+Rescued by rose-lovers, the “found” roses that have not been identified are called “study” roses.
+These study roses are tagged with the year and location where they were found.

 Visitors from all around the world come to the Sacramento Historic Rose Garden to see its unique roses not found anywhere else!
 It is recognized as being among the world’s best collections of Victorian-era roses.
 The majority of the roses are varieties that were introduced in 1916 or earlier.